ACCESS

 kyoto-station

-Kyoto Station is a major stop on the Tokaido Shinkansen Line running from Osaka to Tokyo, along with a many other train lines including intercity rapid services.
+Kyoto Station is a major stop on the Tokaido Shinkansen Line running from Osaka to Tokyo, along with many other train lines including intercity rapid services.
 This modern and spacious station is known for its design and ample selection of shopping and restaurants.
 On this page you will find the following information:

 Tokaido Shinkansen to / from Kyoto